omeryldzk/Worker/README.md

 - **Deployment**: Steps to store the service account key as a GitHub secret and create a GitHub Actions workflow for building, pushing, and deploying the Docker image to Google Cloud Run.
 - **Usage**: Instructions for triggering the worker via an HTTP request.

-Make sure to replace `your-username` and `your-repo` with your actual GitHub username and repository name.
-This `README.md` file provides an overview of the project, setup instructions, deployment steps, and usage information.